QUEEN OF POP! – Warhol’s Marilyns

 I saw this one at the Brandt Foundation exhibit in Greenwich, CT in June 2013!

-After Warhol’s death in 1989, Shot Red Marilyn, the image on a red background with a repaired bullet hole over the left eyebrow, sold at Christie’s in New York first in 1989 for $4.01 million.
-This was the highest price ever paid for a Warhol painting at the time.
+After Warhol’s death in 1989, Shot Red Marilyn, the image on a red background with a repaired bullet hole over the left eyebrow, sold at Christie’s in New York first in 1989 for just over $4 million – the highest price ever paid for a Warhol painting at the time – until Orange Marilyn sold in 1998….

 In May 1998, Orange Marilyn was auctioned by Sotheby’s and sold for $17,327,500 — nearly three times its high estimate of $6 million.
 For years, the painting had been on loan to museums.
 It was last exhibited in the United States in the 1970s.